HarshaVardhanJ/docker_files/pwndrop/README.md

       - "8000:80"
       - "8443:443"
     volumes:
-      - ./pwndrop-data:/usr/local/pwndrop/data
-      - ./pwndrop.ini:/usr/local/pwndrop/pwndrop.ini
+    	- "/path/to/host/dir:/usr/local/pwndrop/data"
 ```

 [![Try in ‘Play With Docker’](https://github.com/play-with-docker/stacks/raw/cff22438cb4195ace27f9b15784bbb497047afa7/assets/images/button.png)](https://labs.play-with-docker.com?stack=https://raw.githubusercontent.com/HarshaVardhanJ/docker_files/master/pwndrop/docker-compose.yaml)

-**NOTE: The above Play With Docker example does not work.
-This has something to do with not being able to create volumes on the host.**
+**NOTE: The above Play With Docker link does not work as PWD uses port 80 and 443.
+These ports are required to be free by `pwndrop`.
+Therefore, this will not work on Play With Docker.**

-The above YAML file should be sufficient to set up a basic instance of Gitea.
+The above YAML file should be sufficient to set up a basic instance of Pwndrop.
 For more information, visit the [official Pwndrop documentation page](https://github.com/kgretzky/pwndrop).